owengraphs/Poverty-and-Academic-Success/README.md

 The purpose of this repository is mainly to showcase python and pandas skills involving merging, grouping, cleaning, etc that are required for working with lots of data(in this case I am measuring poverty within thousands of schools of schools and tens of thousands of invidivual entries/rows)

-What this repository is studying is how poverty affects academic preformance.
-The questions I ask are:
+This repository provides a multidimensitonal analysis on how poverty affects test scores alongside other variables.

+Questions include:

 -How does poverty affect academic preformance across elementary schoolers, middle schoolers and high schoolers?